Best Barbecue Sauces & Rubs

 For a little exotic twist to your meal, this teriyaki marinade does the trick.

 After only an hour of marinating, both our steak and veggies tasted fresh and flavorful.
-But if super hot isn’t your marinade of choice, we highly recommend the Sake To Me Sweet-Hottie, which still maintains the spicy taste but is evened out with a mellow sweetness.
+But if super hot isn’t your marinade of choice, we highly recommend the Sake To Me Sweet-Hottie.
+It still maintains the spicy taste but is evened out with a mellow sweetness.